Copywriting for SEO

 A local locksmith wanted to be found on Google.
 I used his desired search term in the URL (web address), meta tags, headings, body copy and calls to action.
-As a result, his site appears first in Google’s natural listings and it doesn’t cost him a penny.
-He now generates all his business from the site instead of paying a fortune to advertise each year in printed directories.
+As a result, his site appeared first in Google’s natural listings and it didn’t cost him a penny.
+He could then generate all his business from the site instead of paying a fortune to advertise each year in printed directories.

 - SEO stands for Search Engine Optimisation, that is, what you can do on your website in order to get found on search without having to pay for ads

 - Google is the world’s most popular search engine (and Google owns YouTube)

 - Links in the natural/organic (free) search results get more clicks than the ads, especially the first three links on page 1

 - It’s easier to be found for ‘long tail’ specific key phrases than for single keywords

 - It’s best to optimise separate pages for separate keywords/phrases

 I’m over-simplifying (because the algorithm is secret, complex and changes all the time), but there are four main things Google is looking for:

 - Good clean code (that’s down to your web developer or the platform you choose)

 - Freshness (which is one good reason to have a constantly updated blog)